Applicants must submit abstracts to Scientific Sessions 2023. The Abstract Deadline is June 12, 2023, at 6 p.m. (CDT).

 - Candidates must be working in an area of research related to pulmonary, perioperative, resuscitation, or critical care biology.

-- Abstract must be submitted to one of the categories for presentation at Scientific Sessions in which the 3CPR Council is the lead/primary sponsor.
-Please view a list of Scientific Sessions Council Awards and Travel Grants Available by Abstract Category and Community (PDF).
+- Abstract must be submitted to one of the categories for presentation at Scientific Sessions in which the Council on Cardiopulmonary, Critical Care, Perioperative, and Resuscitation is the lead/primary sponsor.
+View a list of Council Awards and Travel Grants Available by Abstract Category and Community (PDF).
 Make sure that your abstract has been submitted in a category listed under the award for which you want to apply.

-- All applicants for Early Career Investigator Awards sponsored by a scientific council must be professional members of the AHA.
-If you need to become an AHA Professional Member, you should do so no later than May 30 for your membership to be processed in time for the application submission deadline.
-Learn more about AHA membership(link opens in new window)(link opens in new window).
+- All applicants for the award must be members of the Council on Cardiopulmonary, Critical Care, Perioperative and Resuscitation (3CPR).
+If you need to become an AHA Professional Member, you should do so one week prior to the application submission deadline for your member status to be processed in time for the application submission deadline.
+Learn more about AHA Professional Membership.

 - An individual may not compete for similar early career investigator awards from the other American Heart Association Scientific Councils for the same conference.